Tucson Southwest, USA Travel Guide

 The desert sun is intense year-round.

-Rattlesnakes, scorpions, javelinas, and other creatures live in the sandy landscape.
+Rattlesnakes, scorpions, javelinas, and other creatures live in the desert.

 Always monitor weather forecasts during this period.
 Never drive through flooded roads.

 Drink plenty of water.
 Avoid strenuous activity during midday heat.
-Wear wide-hats for sun protection and lightweight, light-colored clothing.
+Wear wide-hats with a brim and lightweight, light-colored clothing.

-Use broad-spectrum sunscreen SPF 30+.
+Utilize broad-spectrum sunscreen SPF 30+.
 Apply frequently.
-Wear protective clothing and ULTRAVIOLET-sunglasses for protection.
+Wear clothing for protection and UV-eyewear that protects from the sun.

 Watch your step, especially when hiking.
 Do not approach wildlife.
 Inspect shoes before putting them on.

 Dial 911 in a police emergency, fire, or medical emergencies.
-This is a no-cost call on any phone (landline or mobile).
+This is a no-cost call from any phone (landline or mobile).

-For non-life-threatening issues like minor injuries, colds, or flu, walk-in clinics offer a quicker and less expensive alternative to emergency rooms.
+For non-life-threatening issues like minor injuries, colds, or flu, urgent care clinics offer a quicker and less expensive alternative to emergency rooms.

 Major pharmacy chains like CVS and Walgreens are widely available.
-They can fill prescriptions and provide a variety of over-the-counter medications.
+They can fill prescriptions and offer a range of over-the-counter medications.

-Tucson is considered safe for tourists.
+Tucson is generally safe for tourists.
 As in any city, you should exercise caution.

-From mid-June to mid-September, Tucson experiences the North American Monsoon.
+From the middle of-June to mid-September, Tucson experiences the From North america Monsoon.
 This weather pattern brings dramatic afternoon and evening thunderstorms.

 A risk during monsoon season.
 Avoid washes and low-lying regions in heavy rain.